 Paul Jorgensen — Langfocus

-Paul Jorgensen is truly a student of language.
+Paul Jorgensen is one of those American polyglots who is truly a student of language.
 When asked how many languages he speaks in a Q&A a year ago, he chose to list just the languages he’d invested a significant amount of time in: Biblical Hebrew, Modern Hebrew, Biblical Aramaic, Old English, Arabic, Japanese, Indonesian, French, Tagalog, Esperanto and Italian.
 That list in itself is pretty long, but after watching his videos, you’d be hard-pressed to find a language he hasn’t spent at least a little time studying.

 Jorgensen is professorial in his videos, and you can imagine him teaching at the front of the classroom.
 He not only provides tips for learning, but also makes a lot of videos about the history of different languages.
-Even if you’re not learning a language, his videos are super informative and fascinating.
+Even if you’re not learning a language, his videos are super informative on a huge range of topics.